AI4Finance-Foundation/FinRL/README.md

 ## Call for Contributions

-We will maintain the open source FinRL library for the "AI4Finance" community and welcome you to join as contributors!
+Will maintain FinRL with the "AI4Finance" community and welcome your contributions!

 ### Contributors